Understanding the Ephemeral Configuration Database

 The ephemeral configuration database has two models for synchronizing ephemeral configuration data across Routing Engines or Virtual Chassis members during a commit synchronize operation:

-Unlike the standard commit model, the default ephemeral commit model executes commit synchronize operations asynchronously.
-The requesting Routing Engine commits the ephemeral configuration and emits a commit complete notification without waiting for the other Routing Engine to first synchronize and commit the configuration.
+When the ephemeral database uses the asynchronous commit model, the primary Routing Engine or Virtual Chassis primary device commits the configuration and then notifies the backup device.
+The requesting Routing Engine does not wait for the other Routing Engine to first synchronize and commit the configuration.
 Devices that use high availability features require that the primary and backup Routing Engines are synchronized in case of a failover.
 However, there can be situations in which an asynchronous commit synchronize operation can be interrupted and fail to synchronize the ephemeral configuration to the other Routing Engine.

 In a dual Routing-Engine or MX Series Virtual Chassis environment, the synchronous commit model works as follows:

-1. The primary Routing Engine starts its initial commit operation for the ephemeral instance.
+- The primary Routing Engine or Virtual Chassis primary device starts its commit operation for the ephemeral instance.

-2. At a given point during its commit operation, the primary Routing Engine initiates a commit on the backup Routing Engine.
+- At a given point during the commit operation, the device initiates a commit on the backup Routing Engine or Virtual Chassis backup device.

-3. If the backup Routing Engine successfully commits the configuration, then the primary Routing Engine continues its commit operation.
-If the commit fails on the backup Routing Engine, then the primary Routing Engine also fails the commit.
+- If the other Routing Engine successfully commits the configuration, then the primary Routing Engine continues its commit operation.
+If the commit fails on the other Routing Engine, then the primary Routing Engine also fails the commit.

 When an EX Series Virtual Chassis uses the synchronous commit model, the member switch in the primary Routing Engine role first initiates the commit operation on the other members simultaneously.
 Because an EX Series Virtual Chassis can have many members, the primary switch then proceeds with its commit operation, even if the commit fails on another member.